Melvin J. Berman Hebrew Academy: Extra-curricular programs

-There are many extracurricular programs and clubs available at the Berman Hebrew Academy including mock trial, Model United Nations, Hamodiya newspaper, HADAS Plays drama group, debate team, student council, Math Counts, a cappella, Girl Up, Israel action committee, medical ethics club, engineering club, rock climbing, coding club, finance club, and politics club.
+There are many extracurricular programs and clubs available at the Berman Hebrew Academy including mock trial, Model United Nations, Hamodiya newspaper, Hebrew Academy Dramatic Arts Society (HADAS), debate team, student council, Math leagues, a cappella, Girl Up, Israel action committee, medical ethics club, engineering club, rock climbing, coding club, slam poetry club, finance club, robotics team, and more.

+Robotics

+Berman Hebrew Academy boasts both a middle school and high school robotics team.
+The middle school uses LEGO robotics and participates in FIRST LEGO League.
+The high school has a VEX robotics team, which participated in the Center for Initiatives in Jewish Education league this year.
+In its first year, the high school team won second place in its winter competition.

 Athletics

-The MJBHA fields cross-country, soccer, basketball, track and field, ultimate frisbee, baseball, and volleyball teams.
-The teams compete in the Potomac Valley Athletic Conference, the ISBVL for boys volleyball, and the WAFC for ultimate Frisbee.
+The MJBHA fields cross-country, soccer, basketball, track and field, baseball, and volleyball teams.
+The teams compete in the Potomac Valley Athletic Conference, the ISBVL for boys volleyball.

 Mission to Israel

 Starting in 2004, every four years the entire Berman Upper School is brought to Israel for a ten-day long trip.
 The trip is meant to both connect the students to the land of Israel, some of whom may never have been before, and encourage students to "go to Israel for the year after high school and beyond."
-The most recent mission occurred in 2018.